criscrispy/TENNIS-GAME-IN-JAVASCRIPT-AND-HTML/README.md

 try to "outsmash" your brother,
 Luigi(green paddle)
 in this epic tennis game.
-Use Mouse to move the red paddle up and down
+Use Mouse to move the red paddle up and down.
+Keep the mouse cursor within the black field when playing.